attack-monkey/flat-code-guide/File Structure.md

 - A functions folder with a file per function in the library.
 - A types folder, which usually also follows a one type per file setup.
 Only exportable types need to be here.

+> There may be a need to include other folders too.
+This is all pretty flexible.
+The main thing is to try and keep everything as flat modules.

 So the Main module often often uses Main/functions/main.ts as the entry point of the app, not requiring the index.ts

 ## [Next: Conditionals](https://github.com/attack-monkey/flat-code-guide/blob/master/Conditionals.md)